dennisreimann/uiengine/docs/page.md

 The `template` defines the template the page gets rendered with.
 See the [templates section](#templates) for details.
 The `children` list is optional and can be used to leave out or reorder certain pages.
 The `tags` list is optional and can be used to search for pages.
+The `collapsed` attribute is optional and can be used to initially collapse the children pages.

 ### Referencing components